PROGRAMS & EVENTS FOR 2025-2026

 Clean up & tree distribution: 5:00PM - 7:00PM

-Experience the magic of Bedford’s newest and most anticipated annual tradition!
+Experience the magic of Bedford’s most anticipated annual tradition!
 The BWC Festival of Trees and Holiday Market is free to the public and has quickly become a must-do for locals and visitors alike.
 We offer dozens of beautifully decorated trees, available for raffle, each with its own unique and captivating theme.
-See pages 16-17 for more details.
+Attendees will enjoy a visit from Santa Claus, a free craft area for children, fantastic door prizes, and exciting raffles.
+Local artisans will provide an array of handcrafted items available for purchase at their tables.
+We welcome the participation of local businesses and nonprofits, whether by displaying their own trees or contributing funds for BWC members to create stunning decorations.
+All proceeds from the raffle benefit our scholarships and charitable donations, making a positive impact in our community.

 HOLLY LUNCHEON